mirochaj/ares/doc/uth_pop_sfrd.rst

 Models for Star Formation in Galaxies
 =====================================
-The are a number of different ways to model star formation in *ares*.
+The are a number of different ways to model star formation in *ARES*.
 The method employed is determined by the value of the parameter ``pop_sfr_model``, which can take on any of the following values:

     + ``'fcoll'``
         Relate the global star formation rate density (SFRD) to the rate at which matter collapses into halos above some threshold.